mrorii/findjatbar/README.md

     python findjatbar/scrape_more_yelp_reviews.py < output/more_yelp_restaurants.txt \
                                                   > output/more_yelp_reviews.json

-Finally, let's see if Jason and Terry are hiding on Yelp:
+Finally, let's see if our model predicts that these reviews were written by Jason (or Terry):

     python findjatbar/find_jatbar.py --model output/model.pkl \
                                      --test output/more_yelp_reviews.json